IsaacSchemm/PlayerPages/README.md

 * add, update, or delete a page
 * turn public visibility for the page on or off
 * get a copy of the page (even if it's not visible to the public) that can be proxyed to an end user (for preview purposes, or as an alternate player mode for old devices)

+> The management API and the private render endpoints are secured by `PlayerPagesAdminAuthorizationAttribute`, which **you must implement yourself**.
+> The default implementation of this attribute does not allow admin access to anyone.

 Each page is given a generated ID (used in its URL), and can have: